12 tips for good tree pruning

 1. DON’T LIKE PRUNING?

 Then don’t plant a tree near overhead lines, choose evergreens which tend to retain a neater, more conical shape naturally; you can give them some direction when they are young if they have multiple leaders, but other than that they will almost never need pruning.
-If you don’t like hedge pruning, go for a mixed hedgerows of plants as opposed to more formal hedging like buxus or Macrocarpa (C. macrocarpa).
+If you don’t like hedge pruning, go for a mixed hedgerow of plants as opposed to more formal hedging like buxus or macrocarpa (C. macrocarpa).

 2. GET SOME PERSPECTIVE

 We know the urge to grab the chainsaw and get cutting is overwhelming for many of the male species, but before any wholesale attack gets underway, you need to think about what you are trying to achieve.
 If it is pruning, go through our step-by-step list to get your priorities in order; stand back and really look at the shape of the tree and what you would like to achieve; and after each cut, stand back again and think about where to go next.

 A good pruning cut is close to the main trunk, lateral branch or bud, but not too close.
 You want to get in close to the branch bark ridge at the top, and the branch collar at the bottom but not damage either.
 The collar is important as this area contains hormones that assist with wound healing.

 Don’t create a stub; this is a cut that is too far away from the ridge and the collar; there are fewer hormones in this wood so the wound heals very slowly – if at all – and is a common entrance for insects and disease, which can then cause dieback.
 It also looks terrible.

 5. SPECIAL CUTTING TECHNIQUES FOR LARGE BRANCHES